event-driven-io/emmett/docs/getting-started.md

 ## Event Sourcing

-**Event Sourcing keeps all the facts that happened in our system, and that's powerful!** Facts are stored as events that can be used to make decisions, fine-tune read models, integrate our systems, and enhance our analytics and tracking.
+**Event Sourcing is architecting for tomorrow's questions.
+Which is essential as today's decisions are tomorrow's context.** We keep all the facts that happened in our system.
+Facts are stored as events that can be used to make decisions, fine-tune read models, integrate our systems, and enhance our analytics and tracking.
 All in one package, wash and go!

+This simple pattern allows easier integration, building applications from smaller building blocks, keeping the cognitive load and coupling on a leash.

 Yet, some say that's complex and complicated; Emmett aims to prove that it doesn't have to be like that.
 We cut the boilerplate and layered madness, letting you focus on delivery.
 We're opinionated but focus on composition, not magic.
 Let me show you how.